Updated Mask Guidance as of February 28, 2022

 Athletics and Band

 All students participating in High School athletics are required to be vaccinated by November 8.
 (More Information) Outdoor athletics/activities do not require masks, but testing is strongly encouraged especially for non-vaccinated students.
-Indoor athletics/activities require masks, but teams will be tested daily and mask requirement may be lifted if testing is negative based on transmission levels.
+Indoor athletics/activities require masks, but teams will be tested daily.

 Playground, Recess, Physical Education

 Face masks are not required outside on the playground.
 APS will continue to require frequent hand sanitizing before going to playground areas and immediately following with soap and water for at least 20 seconds.
 Students may share equipment during recess, which will be sanitized to the extent possible by staff and may access playground swings and other available play areas.
-During PE, face masks must be worn indoors but may be removed outdoors.
 Physical distancing will be maintained to the extent possible.

 Breakfast, Lunch, Snack

 APS is committed to ensuring the health and safety of our staff and students throughout the entire school day.
-This includes during lunch, when students will not be able to wear masks while actively eating or drinking.
 We have developed a plan to protect student health and safety during meals, in accordance with CDC and VDH guidelines for schools.
 Every school has either a partial or full outdoor lunch plan, and every school will consistently implement the following health and safety measures during lunch:

 - Cafeteria or other dining spaces and frequently touched surfaces will be regularly and thoroughly cleaned by custodial staff between mealtimes.